wavesplatform/docs.wavesplatform/docs/en/ecosystem/waves-keeper/waves-keeper-api.md

 Possible errors:

-- `{ message: "Init Waves Keeper and add account" }` – Waves Keeper is not initialized
+- `{ message: "Init Waves Keeper and add account" }` – Waves Keeper is not initialized.
-- `{ message: "App is locked" }` – Waves Keeper is locked
+- `{ message: "App is locked" }` – Waves Keeper is locked (password required).
-- `{ message: "Add Waves Keeper account" }` – Waves Keeper accessed, but there are no accounts
+- `{ message: "Add Waves Keeper account" }` – Waves Keeper accessed, but there are no accounts.
-- `{ message: "User denied message" }` – the user denied the website operation with Waves Keeper
+- `{ message: "User denied message" }` – the user denied the website operation with Waves Keeper.

 ### decryptMessage